What will your residence hall room look like?

-To comply with fire-safety regulations, we limit appliances to clocks, televisions, personal computers, printers, VCRs, DVDs, surge-protection outlet strips, stereos, radios, fans, hair dryers, curling irons, hot rollers, electric razors, electric toothbrushes, small refrigerators (no larger than five cubic feet), and answering machines.
-All other electrical appliances are not allowed.
+To comply with fire safety regulations, we limit appliances to clocks, TVs, computers, printers, media players, surge protectors, stereos, fans, blowdryers, curling irons, straighteners, electric razors, electric toothbrushes, small refrigerators (no larger than five cubic feet).
+All other electronics are not allowed.
 No appliance may have an exposed heating element.
 All appliances must be UL approved.
-Refer to the Terms and Conditions for a full list of prohibited and accepted appliances.
+Refer to the Terms and Conditions for a more detailed list of acceptable and prohibited electronics.

-The post office is located in the tunnel area underneath Nathaniel Rochester Hall.
+The post office is located in the tunnel area underneath Nathaniel Rochester Hall (NRH).
 Mail is delivered once a day and picked up twice a day at posted hours.
 Each student will have his or her own mailbox.

 There are several free laundry rooms throughout the tunnels connecting the residence halls.

-Rochester Institute of Technology is proud to be recognized as the only technical institute in the world that provides educational opportunities in a college setting for deaf/hard-of-hearing students.
-The National Technical Institute for the Deaf, a college of RIT, was established by Congress in 1968 and is funded through the U.S. Department of Education.
+Rochester Institute of Technology is proud to be recognized as the only technical institute in the world that provides educational opportunities in a college setting for deaf or hard-of-hearing students.
+The National Technical Institute for the Deaf (NTID), a college of RIT, was established by Congress in 1968 and is funded through the U.S. Department of Education.
 This college admits qualified students from every state in the nation, as well as other countries, and has a strong national network for job placement.

-Strobe light warning equipment is provided in each room where a deaf/hard-of-hearing student might live.
-All deaf/hard-of-hearing students will be assigned to fire-strobed rooms.
+Strobe light warning equipment is provided in each room where a deaf or hard-of-hearing student might live.
+All deaf or hard-of-hearing students will be assigned to fire-strobed rooms.